-The UK voted in 2016 to leave the European Union ("EU"), resulting in financial market volatility and a fall in the value of the British pound.
-The UK ceased to be a member state of the EU on 31st January, 2020 and the transition period ended on 31st December, 2020, symbolizing that the UK has completely separated from the EU and opened a new page in the relationship with the EU.
-Although the EU-UK Trade and Cooperation Agreement sets out preferential arrangements in various areas, further negotiations are expected to continue to fill the gaps and the arrangements remain uncertain.
-In any event, Brexit has created significant uncertainty about the future relationship between the UK and the EU.
+The UK left the European Union ("EU") on 31st January, 2020 and the transition period ended on 31st December, 2020, symbolising that the UK has completely separated from the EU and opened a new page in the relationship with the EU.
+The Trade and Cooperation Agreement made between the UK and the EU in December 2020 and entered into force in May 2021 sets out preferential arrangements in various areas.
+Brexit has created significant uncertainty about the new economic and social partnership between the UK and the EU, and have impacted upon labour availability, supply chain and exchange rates.
+The COVID-19 pandemic has caused such distortions that have affected the extent to which the Group can clearly assess and manage the risk of Brexit.